Training the Next Generation of Regulatory Science Researchers

-Conduct and disseminate regulatory science research focused on improving efficiency and accessibility of new therapeutics using data science and systems engineering approaches
+Conduct and disseminate regulatory science research focused on improving efficiency and accessibility of new therapeutics and other medical products

-Promote awareness about regulatory science through CRS events, didactic sessions, and workshops
+Build a community around regulatory science through events, didactic sessions, and workshops

-Foster collaborations with the FDA and other stakeholders in therapeutics development
+Foster collaborations with the FDA and other stakeholders in therapeutic and medical product development

 Our fellowship program attracts scientists from diverse backgrounds who are passionate about developing novel approaches in regulatory science to improve medical product development.
-Fellows develop research projects that generate guidance or proof of concept pilots to support a more effective framework for enabling therapeutic innovation, drug safety, and evaluation.
+Fellows work with mentors at Harvard and MIT to develop research projects focused on regulatory science challenges.
+A subset of our fellows partner directly with FDA scientists on high priority projects identified by the agency.

 This program is open to individuals at different career stages, ranging from new graduates to mid-career faculty, industry scientists, and other practitioners recruited from universities, academic medical centers, industry, nonprofit organizations, and government agencies.

-Fellows are nominated by a Harvard-MIT Center for Regulatory Science faculty member, and the application is submitted to the Fellowship Committee for consideration.
-The application packet consists of the candidate’s CV, a written statement from the candidate, and a project description jointly developed between the candidate and mentor(s).
+The full application packet consists of the candidate’s CV, a research statement from the candidate, and a project description jointly developed between the candidate and prospective mentor(s).

 We are pleased to announce that we are opening a broad call for applications to the Regulatory Science Fellowship Program.
 These postdoctoral fellows will conduct independent research in regulatory science across a range of disciplines which may include, though are not limited to, data science, machine learning, health economics, bioethics, policy, and biomedical research.